giovannellilab/Geomosaic/docs/commands/setup.md

                         of your workflow.
 This option is very useful if you want to execute Geomosaic for different set of reads, as here you can provide the same folder and prevent multiple donwload of the same external databases.
 If not specified geomosaic will create a folder called
-                        'gm_external_db' inside the directory provided by the '-w' option. (default: None) -f {tsv,csv,excel}, --format_table {tsv,csv,excel}
+                        'gm_external_db' inside the directory provided by the '-w' option. (default: None) -u USERPARAMS_GMFOLDER, --userparams_gmfolder USERPARAMS_GMFOLDER
+                        This option allows to provide a path folder in which geomosaic is going to put file for additional options/parameters that can be used by the packages of your workflow.
+This option is very useful if you want to execute Geomosaic for different set of reads and using the tools with the same sets of options/parameters of previous Geomosaic executions.
+If not specified geomosaic will create a folder called 'gm_user_parameters' inside the directory provided by the '-w' option. (default: None) -f {tsv,csv,excel}, --format_table {tsv,csv,excel}
                         Format of the provided table.
 Allowed: tsv, csv, excel (default: tsv) -w WORKING_DIR, --working_dir WORKING_DIR